blaix/html5-boilerplate/README.markdown

-# Absolute Bare Minimum HTML5 Boilerplate
+# Absolute Bare Minimum HTML5 Boilerplate (with jQuery)

 Use this unless you want
 [every possible thing you could ever need](http://html5boilerplate.com/).